Thatphukao/CSC324-IndividualProject/README.md

 ### Rationale

 This project was initiated with the aim of offering insights into the dynamic world of music through a detailed analysis of genres and their popularity trends.
-Given the rich history of music and its impact on culture and society, a comprehensive yet straightforward tool was needed to explore these intricate dynamics.
-The Music Trends Analysis app serves as a basic yet effective resource for music enthusiasts and professionals alike to explore, analyze, and visualize the shifts in music preferences and the emergence of various genres over the years.
+Given the rich history of music and its impact on culture and society, a simple and straightforward tool was needed to explore these intricate dynamics.
+The Music Trends Analysis app serves as a basic resource for music enthusiasts and professionals alike to explore, analyze, and visualize the shifts in music preferences and the emergence of various genres over the years.

 ### How to Run the App